sapph42/KoLMafia-Launcher/README.md

 `--Silent`
 * Prevents any error messages from appearing.
 Useful in conjunction with scheduled tasks

+`--Verbose`
+* Adds a number of logging statements to the console.
+Useful for assisting with troubleshooting.

 ## Legal Notice

 icon.ico is a derivative artwork, based on IP owned in whole by Asymmetric Publications, LLC.
 This derivative has been created with permission from Asymmetric Publications, LLC.
 The author of KoLMafia-Launcher does not have the capacity to permit sub-derivative works, or to permit use of such work in other projects without authors of those projects obtaining express written consent of Asymmetric Publications, LLC.